layman-n-ish/Tests-on-Simple-Scalar/README.md

 A hypothesis I wanted to prove was how dynamic global predictors should outperform dynamic local predictors on [correlated branch conditionals with a *random* pattern](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/blob/master/mytests/bpred_corr_branch.c); randomness was embedded because only then one can point out the exploitation, by the global predictor, of the auxiliary information about other branch conditionals that global branch history possesses, instead of simply "learning" the pattern itself.
 This global view lacks in the local predictors ergo their failure in comparison with global predictors.

 For this experiment, I configured various branch predictors ([`myconfig/bpred_*`](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/tree/master/myconfig)) viz. two-level adaptive (and its numerous flavours: GAg, PAg, PAp, gshare), bimodal, hybrid between two-level adaptive and bimodal (named 'comb'), taken, not-taken, etc. Each of these branch predictors were employed sequentially while executing `mytests/bpred_corr_branch.c` which contains the source code for 'executing correlated branch conditionals with random pattern'.
+Further experiments include modifying parameters of the branch predictor such as history length, table size, etc.

 #### Caches